1. Planning orcharhino Server installation

 Optional: If you want to add Distinguished Name (DN) details to the CSR, add the following information to the

-Full name (example: New York)
+Full name of the locality (example: New York)

 Division responsible for the certificate (example: IT department)